 Every year, the third week of November in British Columbia is proclaimed as Multiculturalism Week.
-This year, to help celebrate and acknowledge multiculturalism in British Columbia, EmbraceBC hosted an interactive public art installation at Robson Square in Vancouver, November 18 - 24, 2012.
+In 2012, to help celebrate and acknowledge multiculturalism in British Columbia, EmbraceBC hosted an interactive public art installation at Robson Square in Vancouver, November 18 - 24, 2012.

 This installation took the form of a maple tree that symbolizes how as British Columbians we each have strong cultural roots that are wide spread, but which come together as a beautiful, unified icon at the surface.
 People were encouraged to think about and share how they live multiculturalism in their daily lives, at home, at work, or at school, and record their thoughts on colourful leaves that will be added to the tree branches to make the tree blossom throughout the week.

 The tree is now planted in Stanley Park as a living monument to multiculturalism in British Columbia.

 The annual Provincial Nesika Awards are organized and sponsored by the Multicultural Advisory Council, organizes the British Columbia Multicultural Awards to honour and acknowledge British Columbia’s cultural diversity and indigenous communities.
 The Awards recognize individuals, organizations and businesses whose exceptional work helps bring our diverse cultures together.